devtank-ltd/osm_firmware_v2/lorawan_protocol/lorawan_protocols.md

 for these applications.
 Therefore, we have a script for each.

-If you are using ChirpStack, use cs_protocol.js
+If you are using ChirpStack versions 3 and below, use cs_protocol.js

-For The Things Network, use ttn_protocol.js
+For The Things Network or ChirpStack version 4, use cs4_ttn_protocol.js

 For Helium, use hl_protocol.js